Three benefits of doing NaNoWriMo

-Tomorrow, on November 1, tens of thousands of people around the world will settle themselves down at desks or in commuter trains, in the cramped quarters of tourist class in jet airliners, on their beds with their laptops propped on a pillow, or in the loo, with ditto propped on the laundry basket… and they’ll begin writing their hearts out.
+This month hundreds of thousands of people around the world have settled themselves down at desks or in commuter trains, in the cramped quarters of tourist class in jet airliners, on their beds with their laptops propped on a pillow, or in the loo, with ditto propped on the laundry basket… to write their hearts out.

-Because, of course, for the dwindling numbers of you unacquainted with the phenomenon, November 1 is the start of NaNoWriMo – or, to spell out the rather awkward acronym, National Novel Writing Month, when the aforementioned hordes set out to write a minimum of 50 000 words of a novel.
+Because, of course, for the dwindling numbers of you unacquainted with the phenomenon, November is NaNoWriMo – or, to spell out the rather awkward acronym, National Novel Writing Month, when the aforementioned hordes set out to write a minimum of 50 000 words of a novel.

 Now, depending on which role models you pay homage to, 50 000 words is either a lot – or a little; a huge challenge, or a nonchalant doddle.